Royal Villa of Monza: Architecture

-Piermarini creates a neoclassical building adapted to the needs of suburban reality.
+Piermarini created a neoclassical building adapted to the needs of suburban reality.
 The palace complex includes the Cappella Reale, or the "Royal Chapel", the Cavallerizza (horse-shed), the Rotonda dell'Appiani, the Teatrino di Corte ("Small Court Theatre") and the Orangerie.
-The rooms at the first floor include grand salons and halls, and the Royal apartments of King Humbert I of Italy and of Queen Margherita of Savoy.
-In front of the palace are the Royal gardens, designed by Piermarini as English landscape gardens.
+The rooms at the first floor include grand salons and halls, and the Royal apartments of King Umberto I and of Queen Margherita of Savoy.
+In front of the palace are the royal gardens, designed by Piermarini as English landscape gardens.

 The three main bodies, arranged in U-shape, delimit a large court of honor closed at the end by the two cubic volumes of the Chapel and the Cavallerizza, from which the lower wings of the service buildings start: this defines a rational space, consisting of the orderly arrangement of the volumes that intersect orthogonally and that, progressively, develop in height.

-The decoration of the facades, renouncing colonnades and relief tiles, is extremely rigorous.
+The decoration of the façades, renouncing colonnades and relief tiles, is extremely rigorous.
 The stylistic essentiality of the building is due not only to precise taste choices but also to political reasons: the court in Vienna preferred to avoid excessive ostentation of wealth and power in an occupied country.

 The interiors also accord with the principles of rationality and simplicity that characterizes the entire project.
 In particular, their functionality is a key point: the corridors, for example, are cut to serve independently various rooms used for different uses.

-The interior decoration is entrusted to the main masters of the newly formed Brera Academy, founded by archduke will in 1776.
-In particular, the stuccoes and decorations of the representative rooms are made by Ticino Giocondo Albertolli, the frescoes and paintings by Giuseppe Levati and Giuliano Traballesi, floors and furniture by Giuseppe Maggiolini.
+The interior decoration is entrusted to the main masters of the newly formed Brera Academy, founded by Archduke Ferdinand in 1776.
+In particular, the stuccoes and decorations of the representative rooms are made by Giocondo Albertolli, the frescoes and paintings by Giuseppe Levati and Giulio Traballesi, floors and furniture by Giuseppe Maggiolini.

 Orangery of the Oranges

 The greenhouses, called Orangerie in the original Piermarinian project and now commonly known as the Serrone, was built in 1790.
-Wanted by Archduke Ferdinand of Austria-Este on the occasion of the twentieth anniversary of his wedding to Maria Beatrice Ricciarda d'Este, it was designed on the model of the Orangerie of the Schönbrunn Palace.
+Commissioned by Archduke Ferdinand of Austria-Este on the occasion of the twentieth anniversary of his wedding to Maria Beatrice Ricciarda d'Este, it was designed on the model of the Orangerie of the Schönbrunn Palace.
 Located on the north side of the villa, it was connected to the palace via a corridor called "Passage of the Ladies".
 A small circular room, now called Rotonda dell'Appiani, introduced to the large greenhouse.

 The building is exposed and receives light from the south from a long series of windows.

-In the second half of the 20th century, right in front of the Serrone, a vast rose garden was established.
+In the second half of the 20th century, right in front of the Serrone, a vast rose garden, the Niso Fumagalli Rose Garden, was established.
 Here a floral competition, organized by the Italian Association of roses, was held annually in May.

 After the restoration, the building is now intended for temporary art exhibitions.